FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Shallow Water Equations

-FluxNet-LAP uses a ResNet backbone with 64 base channels, 4 residual blocks, and kernel size 3.
-The transport neighborhood is a $3 \times 3$ stencil (8 neighbors).
-Training employs pushforward unrolling with a fixed unroll length of 5 steps over 100 epochs.
+FluxNet-LAP uses a ResNet backbone with 64 base channels, 6 residual blocks, and kernel size 5.
+The transport neighborhood is a $3 \times 3$ stencil (8 neighbors, $R=1$).
+Training employs the AdamW optimizer with learning rate $10^{-3}$, weight decay $10^{-2}$, and pushforward unrolling with a fixed unroll length of 5 steps over 300 epochs.
+The learning rate is scheduled via ReduceLROnPlateau (factor $0.5$, patience 15 epochs).